Kareem-Krayem/todo_app_react/README.md

 and you are ready to go

-# THank you Enjoy !
+# Thank you Enjoy !